GC-ACI-Automation-Group/aci_auto_config_web/README.md

 Requirements
 ===

-1.Cisco APIC 4.1+
+1. Cisco APIC 4.1+

-2.Docker Desktop
+2. Docker Desktop

-3.A sample file named inventory to tell the Cisco APIC's crendentials and ip address/domain name (txt format under windows, text format under Mac)
+3. A sample file named “inventory” to tell the Cisco APIC's crendentials and ip address/domain name (txt format under windows, text format under Mac)

-4.Git (optional, used to clone container image)
+4. Git (optional, used to clone container image)

 This is the components you need to use this app in your local environment.